introfog/GitWave/README.md

 Specify `{parameters}` for the command, to quickly run different scenarios.
 ### 3. Multi-OS Compatibility: Windows, macOS & Linux
 Application is fully compatible with Windows x86, macOS arm64 and Linux x86, ensuring a smooth experience across all major operating systems.
-Corresponding OS-specific artifacts are available for download in the GitHub Releases section.
+Corresponding OS-specific artifacts are available for download in the Releases section.
 ### 4. Standalone Application
 GitWave is a standalone application that doesn't leave any footprint on your PC.
 It respects your system's cleanliness by ensuring that no unnecessary files or configurations are left behind,